bensuperpc/bensuperpc.github.io/website/site/content/documentation/hardware/sff-pc/guide-sff-pc.md

 ### Motherboard

-Like the PSU, most SFF PCs have a **proprietary motherboard**.
-Sometimes, you can replace it with another model from the same brand (e.g., an M920Q motherboard in an M720Q).
+Like the PSU, most SFF PCs have a **proprietary motherboard**, sometimes, you can replace it with another model from the same brand (e.g., an M920Q motherboard in an M720Q).
 However, in most cases, it is best to stick with the original motherboard model.

 ## Lenovo thinkcentre SSF PCs